metacpan/metacpan-cpan-extracted/distros/M/Minilla/README.md

         ]

     Commands that are specified by this option will be executed when releasing.
 If result of commands is not successful, it will abort.

+- release.branch

+        [release]
+        branch = "main"

+    If this value does not match the current branch, it will abort.

 - unsupported.os